pwncollege/dos-dojo/ms-dos/type/DESCRIPTION.md

 ----
 *NOTE: This challenge requires a GUI to interact with the DOS machine, and so must be accessed through the [desktop interface](https://pwn.college/workspace/desktop).*

 *NOTE: You can't select text directly from DOS!
 That technology simply didn't exist.
-However, you can use the "copy" functionality on the challenge Text User Interface to copy the whole screen to the clopboard, and extract the flag from there!
+However, you can use the "copy" functionality on the challenge Text User Interface to copy the whole screen to the clipboard, and extract the flag from there!